6gorish/house-of-mourning-v2/content/artists.md

 *Visual Artist, Musician, Interactive Developer* **image:** vigorish.jpg

 vigorish is a multidisciplinary artist whose work explores contemplative and transcendental experience in contemporary contexts.
-Drawing on an academic background in music and a professional career in technology, VI works fluidly across audio, video, code, language, and visual media.
-The practice builds on traditions of composition, sampling, and assemblage to create layered, immersive environments that invite reflection and emotional depth.
-For *The House of Mourning*, VI developed the generative soundscape and video, designed the interactive constellation visualization, and created the technical infrastructure allowing visitor contributions to become part of the living installation.
+Drawing on an academic background in music and a professional career in technology, vigorish works fluidly across audio, video, code, language, and visual media.
+Their practice builds on traditions of composition, sampling, and assemblage to create layered, immersive environments that invite reflection and emotional depth.
+For *The House of Mourning*, vigorish developed the generative soundscape and video, designed the interactive constellation visualization, and created the technical infrastructure allowing visitor contributions to become part of the living installation.

 [vigori.sh](https://www.vigori.sh)